ronin-rb/ronin-scanners/README.txt

 == FEATURES/PROBLEMS:

-* Provides an interface to Nmap.
+* Provides a Rubyful interface to Nmap.
 * Allows for recording of Nmap scan results using ScanDB.

 == REQUIREMENTS: